smroid/cedar-server/building.md

 * cedar-solve
 * tetra3_server

-Note the client app is [Cedar-aim](https://github.com/smroid/cedar-aim); it has its own instructions on how to build and run.
-The remainder of this document concerns Cedar-server only.

 You must clone these repos into sibling directories, for example `/home/pi/projects/cedar-camera`, `/home/pi/projects/cedar-detect`, `/home/pi/projects/cedar-server`, etc.

 If `/home/pi/projects` is your current directory, you can execute the commands:

 ```
 git clone https://github.com/smroid/asi_camera2.git